nvda-es/devguides_translation/original_docs/spladdoninternals.md

 ## Design, code layout, layer sets and importance of Studio API and Studio window handle

-### A place to start: reader questions and definitions

-I'm sure some readers might ask, "doesn't writing articles on software internals require programming knowledge?"
-Yes and no. Yes, as you may need some basic exposure to programming such as what a variable is, conditional execution and so forth.
-On the flip side, you don't have to be a programmer to write about internal workings of an add-on (the basic requirement is passion for teaching and a hope for users to learn something new).
-Same could be said about reading this article: you may need some exposure to programming, but you don't have to be a programmer to follow along.

-Another question might be, "will this article teach me all there is to it when writing an add-on of my own?"
-Yes and no. Yes, as you'll learn how add-on writers think when it comes to taking care of their add-ons and get a glimpse into add-on development processes.
-On the other side of the coin is scope of this article - this article does not serve as a definitive guide on add-on writing (there are documentation, linked at the end of this article that'll give you some basic overview).
-If you are familiar with add-on development and/or NVDA screen reader development and source code, you'll have slightly easier time understanding this article.
-I tried my best to make it easy for users to understand (although I do have to include some technical details).

-Some definitions:

-* Add-on: An add-on is a module for a program that adds additional features or changes the behavior of a program (3).
-* API: Application Programming Interface, a set of specifications for programmers for using services offered by a program such as modules, functions and documentation (4).
-One of the most well-known API's is Python and its documentation (5).

-With some basics out of the way, let's dive into SPL add-on internals (you should download the add-on source code, which can be found at https://github.com/josephsl/stationplaylist).

 ### Overall design and source code layout

-StationPlaylist add-on for NVDA consists of four app modules and a global plugin.
+StationPlaylist add-on for NVDA consists of six app modules (including one app module package) and a global plugin.
 Because Studio comes with Track Tool for managing tracks, the add-on includes an app module for Track Tool in addition to the main app module for Studio, as well as an app module for StationPlaylist Creator.
 A fourth app module for Voice Track Recorder is present which is used for event tracking purposes.
+The other two app modules deal with Streamer and SPL DSP Engine.

 The overall design is that of a partnership between the main Studio app module and the Studio Utilities (SPLUtils) global plugin.
-Studio app module performs things expected from scripts such as responding to key presses, announcing status information, configuration management and so forth, while the global plugin is responsible for running Studio commands from anywhere and for encoder support (the add-on supports SAM and SPL encoders).
+Studio app module performs things expected from scripts such as responding to key presses, announcing status information, configuration management and so forth, while the global plugin is responsible for running Studio commands from anywhere and for encoder support (the add-on supports SAM, SPL, and AltaCast encoders).
 In reality, the global plugin is subordinate to the app module, as the app module controls overall functionality of the add-on and because the global plugin requires Studio to be running to unlock some features (here, unlock means using layer commands and encoder support).

 The source code consists of:

-* appModules: This folder contains the main splstudio (app module) package and the app modules for Track Tool, Creator and VT Recorder.
+* appModules: This folder contains the main splstudio (app module) package and the app modules for Track Tool, Creator, VT Recorder, SPL DSP Engine, and Streamer.
 * The SPL Studio package consists of various modules, which include __init__ (main app module and track item classes), configuration manager and user interfaces (splconfig and splconfui) and miscellaneous services (splmisc) as well as support modules and various wave files used by the add-on.
 * The main app module file is divided into sections.
 First, the overlay classes for track items are defined, then comes the app module, further divided into four sections: fundamental methods (constructor, events and others), time commands (end of track, broadcaster time, etc.), other commands (track Finder, cart explorer and others) and SPL Assistant layer.
 This allows me to identify where a bug is coming from and to add features in appropriate sections.
 * globalPlugins: This folder contains SPLStudioUtils package, which consists of __init__ (main plugin and SPL Controller layer) and encoder support module.

+Note: Encoder support is planned to be transfered to SPL DSP Engine app module in the near future.

 ### Design philosophy